streetstoriesems

 “Do you hear me, Lee?” yelled my partner.
 “Over my dead body.”

-We all applauded as my partner hung up.
-I liked to imagine the scenarios in my head of Mr. Thomas finding out the circumstances of the foreclosure and being filled with guilt and remorse at last.
+I liked to imagine the scenarios in my head when Mr. Thomas found out about Mr. Peterson and the circumstances of the foreclosure.
+I hoped he was filled with guilt and remorse at last.

 A Dead Man Walking (and Arguing)